clitetailor/react-epic/docs/CommonMistakes.md

 ## Using merge the wrong way

-This is one of my bad nightmare with RxJS:
+This is one of my bad nightmare with RxJS (which might cause even error handler to be failed on debugging):

 ```jsx
 merge([stream1, stream2]) // Wrong